griffithfly/mod_tutor/README.md

 ### Automated Knowledge Pipeline

-We built an automated pipeline that transforms unstructured PDF textbooks into structured, queryable JSON — essentially a lightweight, domain-specific vector database — and wires it into a Custom GPT that teaches, adapts, and reasons through real examples to save tokens.
+We built an automated pipeline that transforms unstructured PDF textbooks into structured, queryable JSON (essentially a lightweight, domain-specific vector database) and wires it into a Custom GPT that teaches, adapts, and reasons through real examples to save tokens.

 **PDF → NLP Pipeline → Structured JSON → Custom GPT Knowledge → Personal Tutor**